conterra/mapapps-vuetoc/src/main/js/bundles/dn_tocapi/README.md

 ## Implementing a Custom _Action_
 Developers can provide their own menu entries, called __Actions__.
-Therfore a factory-component must be provided via the `dn_tocapi.LayerActionFactory` interface:
+Therefore, a factory-component must be provided via the `dn_tocapi.LayerActionFactory` interface:
 ```json
 // manifest.json of your bundle
 {